 Gaining early momentum with your clients is key – rewards that are set to be redeemed in the future are shown to have less impact.
 This is because the consumer does not perceive there to be any value of the reward now and therefore means they are less likely to participate.
 There are two things you can do to help:

-- Reward the customer immediately with micro-rewards.
-If a customer signs up then you can immediately give them a reward, or points towards a reward.
-This has been shown to get momentum going because they are more engaged.
+- Reward the customer immediately with a small reward.
+If a customer signs up then you can immediately give them a song, digital magazine or eBook, or points towards a reward.
+This has been shown to get momentum going because they are more engaged early in the program.
 However be careful, the modern consumer is cynical and wary so you need to engage them in some way before you get started (e.g. signing up).

 - Make the rewards easy to redeem and accessible.
-The First Club offers rewards from as low as £1.50 meaning that you don’t have to wait until you have gathered £20 to redeem.
+The First Club offers rewards from as low as $1.50 meaning that you don’t have to wait until you have gathered $20 to redeem.
 The accessibility of a lower cost reward will increase the chance that the customer will redeem them and come back and purchase again.

 Use Customer Data to Drive Sales

 When a customer redeems their rewards it is just the beginning of the relationship and most Brands forget this and see it as the end game.
 You need to use this information to drive the right offers to the right customers.
 A great example of using customer data to target rewards is Tesco in the UK.

 Tesco knows more about the behavior of their customers than any other retailer across the UK.
 They know how much fuel you buy, when you treat yourself, how likely you are to redeem offers, how much you spend at Thanksgiving and Christmas and what time of the day you will shop.
 They have a huge department trying to make sense of all this data and at last count, they had over 5 million variations of vouchers sent to their customers.
 You don’t need a huge department to do this, you need to be aware of what your customers are doing, and how to treat them better.